July 3rd, 2020

 walking dog with sunshine

 To get the full potential out of your sales, knowing who you're talking to is essential.
-First, you need to understand The Merrill-Reid Method.
+First, you need to understand the Merrill-Reid Method.

-1. Understand The Merrill-Reid Method
+1. The Merrill-Reid Method: Four Personality Types

 The Merrill-Reid method is an efficient way of profiling someone, which in this case, is your customer.
 This behavioral model identifies four key identifiable personality types; Analyticals, Drivers, Amiables, and Expressive.